 Nevertheless, up to these prohibited regulations, architects promoted themselves efficiently.
 One of my favorite examples is that of Henry Gibsons’s books:

-Why professional bodies imposed fixed charges and/or limit the marketing and advertising for architects
+Why professional bodies used to impose fixed charges and limit the marketing and advertising for architects

 All professional associations tend to promote a lack of competition between their members.
 They also naturally tend to impose fixed or minimal prices, claiming public safety.
 But they can have perverse economic implications: